OSGP/Documentation/Userguide/Installation/setupGitHub.md

 ```

 ### Contributors License Agreement (CLA)
 GXF is covered by [LFE's CLA](https://easycla.lfx.linuxfoundation.org/).
 You have to sign/agree to it in order to commit changes.
+Most likely you will have to sign the individual agreement, unless you work for a licensed company.

 Your pull request will detect if you haven't signed it yet and instructions are given on how to continue.